 However, there are certain nuances, which sets SaaS writing apart.

 Do you want to establish yourself as a thought leader?
 How about getting your prospects on your landing pages?
-Surely, you want to make your website the El Dorado of lead generation?
+Surely, you want to make your website the El Dorado of lead generation with a strong B2B SaaS content marketing strategy?

 The immediate actionable steps for this are: